The New 65

 People are living longer because of advances in technology and long-term care -- not because their bodies are in excellent condition.

-The amount of proof as to the benefits of exercise makes certain things no longer disputable; and the degree of exercise intensity and diet directly correlates with mortality rates and overall health.
+The benefits of exercise, diet, and lifestyle choices make certain things no longer disputable.
+Exercise and diet directly correlate with mortality rates and overall health.

 I found myself motivated to do some free weights by the well-stated fact that my health is a result of my choices. -- Fred